pivotal/docs-tap/getting-started.md

     kubectl apply -f resource-claims-rmq.yaml
     ```

-1. In `rabbitmqcluster-reader.yaml`, ensure you have RBAC enabled for all users.
+1. In `rabbitmqcluster-reader.yaml`, ensure you have RBAC enabled for all authenticated users.
 The following example grants `get`, `list` and `watch` to all `rabbitmqcluster` resources for all authenticated
 users.